SOC 2 compliance is an investment in your company’s future.

 Remember that a SOC 2 report doesn’t involve running down a checklist of controls.

 Instead, the auditor determines which criteria are relevant while they look at your documentation.
-The readiness assessment helps you determine which Trust Services Criteria might be relevant to your organization.
+The readiness assessment helps you determine which Trust Services Criteria are relevant to your organization.

 It also leads directly to the next important step: the gap analysis.
-That’s where you compare your controls to the relevant TSC and determine what you need to do to match the Trust Services Criteria.
+That’s where you compare your service organization controls to the relevant TSC and determine what you need to do to match the in-scope Trust Services Criteria.

 New tools and employee training: Varies

-With your gap analysis complete, you’ll know what holes in your data management system might cause you to get a qualified opinion on your SOC 2 report.
+With your gap analysis complete, you’ll know what holes in your data security might cause you to get a qualified opinion on your SOC 2 report.
 Now comes the hard part: fixing them.

 If your preliminary review discovers any major gaps, you’ll need to spend money to close them.
-These costs can include new security tools, team training, or hiring additional employees.
+These costs can include new information security tools, security awareness training, or hiring additional employees.

 Some companies hire the firm that conducted its readiness assessment to provide expert help to close any gaps before the audit.
-If you choose this route, expect to pay an additional $25,000 to $85,000, depending on the scope of your systems.
+If you choose this route, expect to pay an additional $25,000 to $85,000, depending on the scope of your systems and number of gaps you need to close.

 Legal fees: Varies